lsst/daf_butler/doc/lsst.daf.butler/datastores.rst

 A Butler `Datastore` is configured in the ``datastore`` section of the top-level Butler YAML configuration.
 The only mandatory entry in the datastore configuration is the ``cls`` key.
 This specifies the fully qualified class name of the Python class implementing the datastore.
-The default Butler configurations uses the `~datastores.posixDatastore.PosixDatastore`.
+The default Butler configuration uses the `~datastores.fileDatastore.FileDatastore`.
 All other keys depend on the specific datastore class that is selected.